Govt. Gandhi Memorial Science College: Heritage status

 In July 2015, the college was designated as "heritage status" by the University Grants Commission (UGC) of India, which serves to enable funds for school upgrades and improvements.

 Gandhi Memorial Science College Ground

 The Gandhi Memorial Science College Ground is a playing ground located at the Govt.
 Gandhi Memorial Science College.
 The ground hosts matches for Jammu & Kashmir cricket team.
-The hosted his first match in 1976 between Jammu & Kashmir cricket team and Punjab cricket team.
+The hosted his first match in 1976 between Jammu & Kashmir and Punjab.
 Until December 2013, the ground hosted 18 first-class matches.